findlayjy/scripts/README.md

 * `csv2latex` is a find and replace script which turns csv files into LaTeX markup.

-* `croplatex` takes TeX files as its argument, then compiles them and crops the results using `pdfcrop`.
+* `croplatex` takes `.tex` files as its argument, then compiles them and crops the results using `pdfcrop`.
 Good for making diagrams.

 * `longlatex` just runs a bunch of LaTeX commands (`LaTeX`->`BibTeX`->`LaTeX`x2->`dvips`->`ps2pdf`) and cleans up after itself.
 This should resolve all cross-references and bibliographical issues, as well as allowing for processing of figures or other items which require `pstricks` or other PostScript tools (and so can't be got using just `pdflatex`).